bahamutedean/Zendesk_quiz/README.md

 ![alt text](error2.png "Files missing")

-In order to minize the output of related fields, I decided to put more readable entry to represent the relations
+b)In order to minize the output of related fields, I decided to put more readable entry to represent the relations

 EXAMPLE: